 (2) It is a condition of a licence that the holder obey the security plan that relates to the licence.

-(3) If the holder of a licence is a body corporate or a partnership, each individual specified in the licence under regulation 33 is responsible for the implementation of the security plan that relates to the licence.
+(3) If a body corporate or a partnership is the holder of a licence, each individual who, under regulation 33, is, and is recorded by the holder as, a qualified officer of the holder must ensure the security plan that relates to the licence is complied with by the body corporate or partnership.

 (4) If the holder of a licence is a body corporate or a partnership, each individual concerned in the management of, or employed by, the body or partnership must obey the security plan that relates to the licence.